serinryu/secondbrain/docs/07-Security/01-Session-based-Auth.md

 5. If you log out of an application, the session ID is destroyed on both the client and server sides.

-### 🍪 `Sessions` use `cookies` to pass sessionID!

-- Cookies are stored on the client's web browser, while sessions are stored on the server.
-- Cookies are used to store information on the client side and are sent with each request to the server.
-- Sessions, on the other hand, are managed by the server and are identified using a session ID typically stored in a cookie.
-The server uses the session ID to identify the corresponding session and handle the client's requests while maintaining state.

-⇒ Sessions use cookies to store and pass the session ID, enabling the server to authenticate the client and maintain the session's state.
-Therefore, cookies and sessions complement each other rather than being in opposition.

-### 🫙 Storage for Session data
+### 🫙 How to Store Session

+> **Make sure that Session should be stored on Server side!**

 There are three storage options for session data (memory, disk, and database)

+1. **Memory Session Store**
-1. Memory Session Store: This option involves storing session data directly in **memory**.
+   - This option involves storing session data directly in **memory**.
 It offers fast response times since accessing data from memory is quicker than disk or database access.
 However, storing a large amount of session data in memory can be resource-intensive.
 It's important to control the amount of data loaded into memory or adjust the session expiration time to manage the load on the server.
+2. **File Session Store**
-2. File Session Store: With this option, session data is stored in **files on disk**.
+   - With this option, session data is stored in **files on disk**.
 It provides faster access compared to a database, but it may not be as fast as memory-based storage.
 One advantage of file-based storage is that it offers more storage capacity on disk compared to memory.
 Typically, a "sessions" folder is created in the same directory, and session information is written to files within that folder.
-3. Database(DB) Session Store:
+3. **Database(DB) Session Store**
     - Disk-Based Database: This refers to traditional disk-based databases such as **Oracle, MySQL, MS-SQL**, etc., where data is stored and managed on disk.
 These databases provide persistent storage and can handle large amounts of data efficiently.
     - In-Memory Database: In-memory databases store and manage data entirely in memory, without disk access.
 Examples of in-memory databases include **Redis, H2, memcached,** etc. In-memory databases offer extremely fast data access since all operations are performed in memory, avoiding disk I/O. They are particularly useful when speed and low latency are crucial.

 :::tip
 [Check how to implement them in Node.js Project!](http://localhost:3000/wiki/Node.js/Implementing-Session-Auth)
 :::

+### 🤽‍♀️ How to pass sessionID from Client to Server

+-> 🍪 **Answer : use `cookies` to pass sessionID!** 🍪

+- Cookies are stored on the client's web browser, while sessions are stored on the server.
+- Cookies are used to store information on the client side and are sent with each request to the server.
+- Sessions, on the other hand, are managed by the server and are identified using a session ID typically stored in a cookie.
+The server uses the session ID to identify the corresponding session and handle the client's requests while maintaining state.

+⇒ Sessions use cookies to store and pass the session ID, enabling the server to authenticate the client and maintain the session's state.
+Therefore, cookies and sessions complement each other rather than being in opposition.

 ### 🫀 Best Practices for Session Authentication